-- (h) Quantum and Burden of Proof.
-The applicant shall have the burden of demonstrating, by clear and convincing evidence, that the applicant possessesed good moral character and general fitness to practice law in the District of Columbia. - (i) Hearing by the Committee. - (1) In determining the moral character and general fitness of an applicant for admission to the Bar, the Committee may act without requiring the applicant to appear before it to be sworn and interrogated or may require the applicant to appear for an informal hearing.
+(h) Quantum and Burden of Proof.
+The applicant shall have the burden of demonstrating, by clear and convincing evidence, that the applicant possessesd good moral character and general fitness to practice law in the District of Columbia.

+(i) Hearing by the Committee.

+(1) In determining the moral character and general fitness of an applicant for admission to the Bar, the Committee may act without requiring the applicant to appear before it to be sworn and interrogated or may require the applicant to appear for an informal hearing.
 If the Committee is unwilling to certify an applicant after an informal hearing, it shall notify the applicant of (A) the adverse matters on which the Committee relied in denying certification, and (B) the choice of withdrawing the application or requesting a formal hearing.
 Notice shall be given by certified mail at the address appearing on the application.
-Within 30 days from receipt the date of the notice, the applicant may file with the Committee a written request for a formal hearing.
-If the applicant fails to file a timely request for a formal hearing, the applicant's application shall be deemed withdrawn.
-If the applicant requests a formal hearing within the 30-day period, the request shall be granted and the formal hearing shall be conducted by the Committee under the following rules of procedure: - (2) The Director shall give the applicant no less than 10 days' notice of: - (A) The date, time, and place of the formal hearing; - (B) The adverse matters upon which the Committee relied in denying admission; - (C) The applicant's right to review in the office of the Director those matters in the Committee file pertaining to the applicant's character and fitness upon which the Committee may rely at the hearing; and - (\underline{D}) The applicant's right to be represented by counsel at the hearing, to examine and cross-examine witnesses, to adduce evidence bearing on moral character and general fitness to practice law and, for such purpose, to make reasonable use of the court's subpoena power. - (3) The hearing before the Committee shall be private unless the applicant requests that it be public.
+Within 30 days from receipt the date of the notice, the applicant fails to file a timely request for a formal hearing.
+If the applicant fails to file a timely request for a formal hearing within the 30-day period, the request shall be granted and the formal hearing shall be conducted by the Committee under the following rules of procedure:

+(2) The Director shall give the applicant no less than 10 days' notice of:

+(A) The date, time, and place of the formal hearing;

+(B) The adverse matters upon which the Committee relied in denying admission;

+(C) The applicant's right to review in the office of the Director those matters in the Committee file pertaining to the applicant's character and fitness upon which the Committee may rely at the hearing; and

+(\underline{D}) The applicant's right to be represented by counsel at the hearing, to examine and cross-examine witnesses, to adduce evidence bearing on moral character and general fitness to practice law and, for such purpose, to make reasonable use of the court's subpoena power.

+(3) The hearing before the Committee shall be private unless the applicant requests that it be public.
 The hearing shall be conducted in a formal manner; however, the